 Traditionally, surgeons use a bunion severity scale to determine their choice of surgical treatment.
 A bunion deformity is graded as mild, moderate, severe or extreme depending on the degree in displacement of affected bones.
 But underneath, they share the same pathology, and hypothetically, should be corrected by the same surgery, only with rare exceptions.
 The Syndesmosis Procedure is perhaps the only surgery that does not discriminate since it equally addresses their common pathology.

-Many bunion feet eventually develop secondary problems such as painful calluses, flexible claw toes, bunionettes and even knee or back pain, all due to the primary bunion deformity itself.
+Many bunion feet eventually develop secondary problems such as painful calluses, flexible clawed toes, bunionettes and even knee or back pain, all due to the primary bunion deformity itself.
 Therefore, holding to the same principle, if the bunion deformity can be truly corrected, then these problems will be free from their cause and resolve automatically without additional surgeries.
 Following the Syndesmosis Procedure, we’ve regularly observed the disappearance of these secondary problems.

 We have also applied the same Syndesmosis Procedure principle to salvage a number of recurrent bunion feet after bone-breaking (osteotomy) and even joint-fusion (Lapidus) procedures.